mattyd2/ds1003finalproject/data_engineering/README.md

 1. `python main.py`
 2. `python merge_judge.py`

-## Notes:
+## TODO:
 #### `merge_judge.py` is currently bloated- it was intended to simply merge in the clean judge bios, but following this merge a number of issues were identified with the resulting data set (which was indended to be consumed by sklearn model.fit methods).
-Thus, this script would benefit from refactoring (TODO).

 As written, this script currently: